Sydney Adventure Tours

 Southern Highlands Tours

-A Blue Mountains day trip is one of the most popular Sydney day tour options, and for good reason.
+A Blue Mountains day trip is one of the most popular Sydney tours available, and for good reason.
 I am a seasoned Sydney tour guide and have lived in the Blue Mountains and personally guided hundreds of day tours to this beautiful destination.
 In the blog post below I share some insider tips and answer the top 10 questions to help you choose the tour option that best suits you.

 The Blue Mountains are due west from Sydney and they start about 60 kilometres away with the main tourist region of Katoomba and Leura being about 90 kilometres away.
 In my own opinion, yes they are definitely worth visiting if you have time during your visit.
 Their close proximity to Sydney and the unique natural beauty and diversity of this region makes them a perfect day trip.